klkuhlm/unconfined/README.md

 ------------------------------------------

-I am in the process of collecting unconfined pumping datasets for benchmarking and conducting a "beauty pagent" between the different unconfined models.
+I am in the process of collecting unconfined pumping datasets for benchmarking and conducting a "beauty pageant" between the different unconfined models.
 I am currently working to include the following
 datasets: